chanhyeong28/SkewnessTrade_Deribit/README.md

 ## Strategy details
 - **Risk Reversal as skew proxy**
-  The strategy uses a **Risk Reversal (RR)** construct (e.g., long call vs short put of similar absolute delta, commonly 25-delta) as a practical proxy for skewness.
+  The strategy uses a **Risk Reversal (RR)** construct (e.g., long OTM call vs short OTM put of similar absolute gamma or vega) as a practical proxy for skewness strategy.
   RR captures the relative pricing of upside vs downside volatility.

 - **How skewness is measured**